-Summary Of The Good Neighbor And The Evaluation
+Summary of the Good Neighbor Program and Evaluation

 The Good Neighbor Program is a voluntary program.
-Syngenta, BASF Plant Science, Dow AgroSciences, DuPont Pioneer, and Kauai Coffee Co., LLC. are participating in the program.
-The evaluation included interviews and small focus group meetings with the participating companies, neighbors, and other stakeholders, and an on-line survey.
+Syngenta, BASF Plant Science, Dow AgroSciences, DuPont Pioneer, and Kauaʻi Coffee Co., LLC. participated in the program.
+The evaluation included an online survey and interviews and small focus group meetings with participating companies, neighbors, and other stakeholders.

-The GNP anticipated that participating farm operators would meet with their neighbors to discuss the farm’s use of RUPs and any questions or concerns the neighbors had.
-The evaluation investigated the frequency of the dialogues and the level of satisfaction from those who participated in the dialogues.
+The Good Neighbor Program anticipated that participating farm operators would meet with their neighbors to discuss the farm’s use of RUPs and any questions or concerns the neighbors had.
+The evaluation investigated the frequency of dialogues and the level of satisfaction from those who participated.

 Notification And Reporting